-Your long term goals are the business goals that you want to accomplish in the future —at least a year away from now.
-How you want your business to grow and succeed.
-Long term goals will shape your marketing strategy as a whole.
+Now that you know where your business is now, you are better equipped to form long-term goals.
+Your long-term goals are the business goals that you want to accomplish in the future —at least a year away from now.
+It’s what growth and success from your marketing strategy will look like.
+Long-term goals will shape your marketing strategy as a whole.

 Keeping your business mission and messaging in mind, take a look at your goals.
 Your marketing strategy will lend itself to developing a marketing plan based on your budget and the resources you have to achieve them.

-For example, if you want to have a national, instead of a locally based business, you’re going to need to develop a marketing strategy that utilizes online marketing or other locally based marketing strategies.
-Your marketing plan will include an SEO optimized website, social media engagement, and email blasts.
+For example, if you want to have a national client base, you’re going to need to develop a marketing strategy that focuses primarily on online channels.
+Your marketing plan will include SEO, online advertising with specific targeting, and social media.

-If you want to get 10 more customers a month but you have limited resources, you’re going to develop a marketing strategy focused on local marketing that is focused on families or community.
-Your marketing plan will utilize activities that you can do when you’re marketing without a budget like blogging and participating in community events to spread the word about your business.
+If you want to get 10 more customers a month but you have limited resources, you’re going to develop a marketing strategy focused on local marketing.
+Your marketing plan will also utilize SEO and targeting, but may also include community events, sponsorships, local PR.

-Marketing strategy is the overall marketing framework of your business shaped by your marketing goals and how you can achieve those goals.
-Marketing strategy and marketing plans go hand in hand – figure out what you want to do, develop how you’re going to do it, and get to it!
+Your marketing strategy is the overall marketing framework of your business shaped by your marketing goals and how you can achieve them.
+Your marketing strategy and marketing plans go hand in hand.
+Figure out what you want to do, develop how you’re going to do it, and get to it!